nanoframework/Samples/samples/Graphics/README.md

 // GpioController.Write(backLightPin, PinValue.High);
 ```

+> [!IMPORTANT]
+>
-> **IMPORTANT**: If your ESP32 does not have SPRAM, you won't be able to get a full frame buffer.
+> If your ESP32 does not have SPRAM, you won't be able to get a full frame buffer.
 In this case, you can only use the primitives to write text, draw (small rectangles) and points.
 You can adjust the amount of memory you are requesting.

 For STM32 devices the pins setup are by default in most cases, you can directly use: